Huaxia Dresses – The Evolution of Chinese Traditional Wear

 Yuan Dynasty Man Figure

 The quality and variety of clothing in the Ming Dynasty were more vigorous.
-At that time, the well-known product Nanjing Yunjin (南京云锦, cloud brocade) needed to be woven in gold threads and feathers, so it had the reputation of “an inch of cloud brocade values an inch of gold”.
+At that time, the well-known product Nanjing Yunjin (南京云锦, cloud brocade) needed to be woven in gold threads and animal feathers, so it had the reputation of “an inch of cloud brocade values an inch of gold”.

 Huaxia Dresses - The Evolution of Chinese Traditional Wear-74